US, Mexico to cooperate on strengthening security screening of investments | Law-Order

 The Treasury and other members of CFIUS, which include the U.S. departments of State, Defense, Homeland Security, and Commerce, regularly work with governments to improve their investment screening.
 More than 20 countries, including Mexico, have implemented or enhanced their regimes over the past decade.
 PAYMENTS COOPERATION

-Yellen said that Treasury and Mexican Finance Ministry officials on Thursday also discussed a cross-border payment systems, including possibly integrating them more deeply, which could enhance trade and investment benefits.
-"We see that this level of financial cooperation gives us the opportunity to take on subjects that are of interest to Mexico," Ramirez said, "in particular digital payments and reducing costs to send remittances."
+Yellen said that Treasury and Mexican Finance Ministry officials on Thursday also discussed cross-border payment systems, including possibly integrating them more deeply, which could enhance trade and investment benefits.
+Possible deeper integration of the payment systems between the two countries was not about China, Yellen said.

+Financial cooperation with the U.S. enabled Mexico to look at issues of interest to the country "in particular digital payments and reducing costs to send remittances," Ramirez said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)